IAMDXX/MM805_mini_proj/README.md

 All image files are stored in img folder.

 ## Note
-All reference from codepen.io are listed in $licience
+All reference from codepen.io are listed in $license folder